JeremyXSC/FineGPR/README.md

 ****
 ## :fire: NEWS :fire:
-- [10/2021] **📣The first FineGPR-Caption dataset involving human describing event is coming !**
+- [10/2021] **📣The first FineGPR-C caption dataset involving human describing event is coming !**😀

-- [09/2021] **📣The fine-grained caption dataset FineGPR is released !** Please note that this fine-grained FineGPR dataset can be only used for research purpose.
+- [09/2021] **📣The large-scale synthetic person dataset FineGPR with fine-grained attribute distribution is released !** 😊

+  Please note that this fine-grained FineGPR dataset can be only used for research purpose.⚠️⚠️⚠️

 ****
 ## Table of Contents👀